14 March 2018

 1. I’ll start with the example I know best.
-“Arthur Golding’s translation” of Ovid’s Metamorphoses, first published in 1567 when I was seventeen.
-Uncle Arthur, my mother’s half-brother, was my Latin tutor for some of my time at Cecil House.
+“Arthur Golding’s” translation of Ovid’s Metamorphoses, published in 1567 when I was a randy lad of seventeen.
+Uncle Arthur, my mother’s half-brother, oversaw my receipts while I was Leicester’s ward and living at Cecil House.
 My Latin was fluent thanks to my years with Sir Thomas, and Metamorphoses was my schoolwork, though my name isn’t on it: a portent of things to come.
-Arthur was a Puritan whose idea of a good time was reading Calvin’s sermons; Metamorphoses throbs throughout.
-Draw your own conclusion.
-(The dedicatory Epistle and the Preface are all Arthur’s.
+Arthur was a zealous evangelical Protestant whose idea of a good time was translating Calvin’s sermons out of French.
+Metamorphoses throbs throughout.
+Draw your own conclusions.
+(The dedicatory Epistle and Preface are all Arthur’s.
 You can tell.)

 This selection comes from Book Four.
-The tale’s end, and the whole work, are at the link.
 I used this story a couple of times later on.

 - Within the towne (of whose huge walles so monstrous high and thicke